cogentcore/core/vgpu/README.md

 # TODO

-* indexing inexplicably not working..
+* texture image is upside down and srgb colorspace is not set properly -- format is not valid.

+* ReComp

 * multisampling

 * Figure out when you need to call the Update* binding vs. just the dynamic binding - in principle for pure Uniform / Storage updates, don't need the Update guy.